About Myopia

 A powerful new addition to existing therapies

-The device is clinically proven to slow the progression of childhood myopia by up to 87.7%7.
-It is designed to be used at home with 3 minutes of treatment, twice a day, 5 days per week and with a minimum of 4 hours between sessions.
+The device is clinically proven to slow the progression of child myopia by up to 87.7%7.
+It is designed to be used at home with 3 minutes of treatment, twice a day, 5 days per week and a minimum of 4 hours between sessions.

 References